Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-Chi-square score utilizes the test of independence to assess whether the feature is independent of the class label.
-Given a particular feature with $r$ different feature values, the Chi-square score of that feature can be computed as:
+Chi-square score~\cite{liu1995chi2} utilizes the test of independence to assess whether the feature is independent of the class label.
+Given a particular feature $f_{i}$ with $r$ different feature values, the Chi-square score of that feature can be computed as:

-where $n_{js}$ is the number of instances with the $j$-th feature value.
-In addition, $\mu_{js}=\frac{n_{*s}n_{j*}}{n}$, where $n_{j*}$ indicates the number of data instances with the $j$-th feature value, $n_{*s}$ denotes the number of data instances in class $r$.
-Normally, a higher Chi-square score indicates that the feature is relatively more important.
+where $n_{js}$ is the number of instances with the $j$-th feature value given feature $f_{i}$.
+In addition, $\mu_{js}=\frac{n_{*s}n_{j*}}{n}$, where $n_{j*}$ indicates the number of data instances with the $j$-th feature value given feature $f_{i}$, $n_{*s}$ denotes the number of data instances in class $r$.
+A higher Chi-square score indicates that the feature is relatively more important.